Outer functors and a general operadic framework: Stability of under convolution

 \section{Stability of $\fopd^\mu$ under convolution}

-In this Section, suppose that the operad $\opd$ is reduced and that the operad unit induces an isomorphism $\opd (1) \cong \kring$.
-The following statement is the analogue of \cite[Proposition 1.6.3]{KM} for the category $\fopd$ (as opposed to the category of $\kring$-linear functors from $(\cat \opd) \op$ to $\kring$-vector spaces).
+In this section, we consider the stability of $\fopd^\mu$ under the `convolution product' $\odot$ on $\fopd$.
+For simplicity, we suppose that the operad $\opd$ is reduced and that the operad unit induces an isomorphism $\opd (1) \cong \kring$.